craigtaub/our-own-docker/README.md

 > npm run cli run middle-layer

-1. Creates a writeable container layer over the specified image (`tmp`).
+1. Creates a writeable container layer over the specified image (copies image to `tmp`).
 2. Starts our container (virtualized runtime environment) using the specified command

 #### Ignored